magmja/NoteForLinux/README.md

 # Note for Linux
- A note for the new Linux system
+ A note for the new Linux system.

-Suggestion for the Linux system:
+## Suggestion for the Linux system:

 1. Install Linux system (ref: [wikiHow](https://zh.wikihow.com/%E5%AE%89%E8%A3%85Ubuntu-Linux))